Portable water purification: Chlorine dioxide

-Mixed oxidant (MiOx)
+Mixed oxidant

 A simple brine {salt + water} solution in an electrolytic reaction produces a powerful mixed oxidant disinfectant (mostly chlorine in the form of hypochlorous acid (HOCl) and some peroxide, ozone, chlorine dioxide).

-Chlorine tablets (NaDCC)
+Chlorine tablets

-Sodium dichloroisocyanurate or Troclosene Sodium more commonly shortened as NaDCC, is a form of chlorine used for disinfection.
-It is used by all major NGO's such as UNICEF to treat water in emergencies, and widely by social marketing organisations for household water treatment where household sources of water may not be safe.
+Sodium dichloroisocyanurate or troclosene sodium, more commonly shortened as NaDCC, is a form of chlorine used for disinfection.
+It is used by major non-governmental organizations such as UNICEF to treat water in emergencies.

-NaDCC tablets are available in a range of concentrations to treat differing volumes of water to give the World Health Organization's recommended 5ppm available chlorine.
+Sodium dichloroisocyanurate tablets are available in a range of concentrations to treat differing volumes of water to give the World Health Organization's recommended 5ppm available chlorine.
 They are effervescent tablets allowing the tablet to dissolve in a matter of minutes.

 Other chemical disinfection additives

 Silver ion tablets

 An alternative to iodine-based preparations in some usage scenarios are silver ion/chlorine dioxide-based tablets or droplets.
 These solutions may disinfect water more effectively than iodine-based techniques while leaving hardly any noticeable taste in the water in some usage scenarios.
 Silver ion/chlorine dioxide-based disinfecting agents will kill Cryptosporidium and Giardia, if utilized correctly.
 The primary disadvantage of silver ion/chlorine dioxide-based techniques is the long purification times (generally 30 minutes to 4 hours, depending on the formulation used).
 Another concern is the possible deposition and accumulation of silver compounds in various body tissues leading to a rare condition called argyria that results in a permanent, disfiguring, bluish-gray pigmentation of the skin, eyes, and mucous membranes.